Matt Schlapp: George W. Bush

-American Conservative Union and the 2020 Election
+American Conservative Union and the 2020 election

 On June 19, 2014, Schlapp was unanimously elected chairman of the American Conservative Union.

 Abbott Labs came under criticism for using Cove Strategies and Schlapp as a lobbyist despite Abbott's professed commitment to social justice and consequently cut its ties with Schlapp.
 Comcast followed suit.

-While ballots were being counted during the 2020 election, Schlapp made claims of voter fraud.
-He claimed that 9,000 votes were improperly cast in Nevada; PolitiFact rated his claim false.
-In the final days of the Trump administration, Schlapp was also lobbying for a pardon for Parker H. "Pete" Petit, a major Republican donor, who was the Georgia finance chairman of Donald Trump's 2016 campaign and was convicted of securities fraud in November 2020.
-Schlapp charged Parker $750,000 for his lobbying assistance during the period of December 17-31, 2020.
+While ballots were being counted during the 2020 election, Schlapp made false claims of voter fraud.
+He claimed that 9,000 votes were improperly cast in Nevada; PolitiFact rated his claim with a "Pants On Fire" rating.

+In the final days of the Trump administration, Schlapp was also lobbying for a pardon for Parker H. "Pete" Petit, a major Republican donor, who was the Georgia finance chairman of Donald Trump's 2016 presidential campaign and was convicted of securities fraud in November 2020.
+Schlapp charged Parker $750,000 for his lobbying assistance during the period of December 17–31, 2020.
 Schlapp's lobbying firm Cove Strategies earned more than $2.3 million in 2020.

 Schlapp signed the Madrid Charter, a document drafted by the conservative Spanish political party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".

 Matt Schlapp is the ninth chairman of the American Conservative Union.